ucsc/site-slugstrong/returning-to-campus/checking-for-symptoms.md

 ### For students

-As of Feb.
-14, only student employees need to complete a symptom check.
+Continue to self-assess your health status and possible COVID symptoms each day.
+Completion of the online symptom checker is not required at this time.
+However, if you test positive for COVID, please [follow these directions](https://healthcenter.ucsc.edu/services/covid-19/images-pdfs/covid_positive_directions_students.pdf) from the Student Health Center.

 ### For employees

-All employees who work on-site at a UCSC property (owner or leased) must complete a daily COVID-19 symptom check questionnaire prior to reporting for work.
-Effective immediately, these employees [must enroll in the program](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_007UYZZnkIAUmkR).

-Once [registered](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_007UYZZnkIAUmkR), employees will receive a daily symptom questionnaire each morning at 3 a.m.
-Employees must complete this questionnaire at home, before coming to work.
-The questionnaire is brief and should take less than four minutes to complete.

-Employees who are not working on-site consistently, but making occasional visits to work on-site, must complete a [Symptom Check Questionnaire](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_2o9mmhtmU0iqhYa) for each instance that they come to campus to work on-site.

-For employees working at the main campus, select your location, region, then your specific building.
-See [map](https://ucsc.maps.arcgis.com/apps/View/index.html?appid=519c606a04f04957be9d8f14af8a735e) for reference.
+Continue to self-assess your health status and possible COVID symptoms each day before coming to a UCSC owned or leased facility.
+If you experience COVID symptoms, complete the symptom check questionnaire and report any positive test results to your manager or supervisor.
+You can access the online symptom check questionnaire [online](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_2o9mmhtmU0iqhYa).
+You can also [print a copy of the questionnaire in (English)](https://www.ucsc.edu/coronavirus/assets/new-empoyee-survey.pdf) or [in Spanish (Español](https://www.ucsc.edu/coronavirus/assets/new-empoyee-survey-spanish.pdf).

+If you do not currently receive daily symptom check reminder email messages, but would like to do so, you may [enroll online](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_007UYZZnkIAUmkR).

 ### For visitors

-All scheduled and unscheduled visitors to the UC Santa Cruz owned or leased property must complete the UCSC Visitor COVID-19 Symptom Check Questionnaire prior to entering the campus for each day when entering the campus.

-Visitors are defined as anyone who is not a UC Santa Cruz employee (faculty, staff and other academic appointees) or student, and who will be entering on-site at a UCSC owned or leased property.
-The following is the link for the [online UCSC Visitor COVID-19 Symptom Check Questionnaire](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_82077YpQKnCluT4).
-[Read frequently asked questions](https://recovery.ucsc.edu/assets/images/UCSC-Visitor-COVID-Symptom-Check-FAQ.pdf) about symptom checks for visitors.
-Download a printable version of the symptom check questionnaire [in English](https://recovery.ucsc.edu/assets/images/visitor-symptom-check.pdf) and [in Spanish](https://recovery.ucsc.edu/assets/images/visitor-symptom-check-spanish.pdf).
+General visitors to UCSC owned or leased facilities are not required to complete a symptom check questionnaire.
+However, specific program sponsors may require questionnaire completion for program participants.
+The UCSC Visitor COVID-19 Symptom Check Questionnaire [can be found online](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_82077YpQKnCluT4).
+Download a printable version of the visitor symptom check questionnaire in [English](https://recovery.ucsc.edu/assets/images/visitor-symptom-check.pdf) and in [Spanish](https://recovery.ucsc.edu/assets/images/visitor-symptom-check-spanish.pdf).

 ### Privacy information

-Questionnaire results will be used for limited purposes, e.g. only be used for COVID-19 exposure contact tracing notification or for workers’ compensation claims.
+Questionnaire results may only be used for limited purposes, e.g. COVID-19 exposure contact tracing or workers’ compensation claims.
 Questionnaire responses will not be maintained in employee personnel files.
-Responses will be stored in a secure, HIPAA compliant application and purged after 60 days.
+Responses will be stored in a secure, HIPAA-compliant application and purged after 60 days.

 ### More information